Neocolonialism and Built Heritage Echoes of Empire in Africa, Asia, and Europe

 Interrogating the life of the past in the present, authors thus challenge readers to consider the roles played by a diversity of historic built environments in the ongoing asymmetrical balance of power and unequal distribution capital around the globe.
 They present buildings’ maintenance, management, reuse, and (re)interpretation, and in so doing they raise important questions, the ramifications of which transcend the specifics of the individual sites and architectural histories they present.

 Introduction 1.
-The Production and Use of Neocolonialist Sites of Memory Daniel E. Coslett PART 1: Colonial Spaces in the Postcolonial Metropole 2.
+The Production and Use of Neocolonialist Sites of Memory Daniel E. Coslett PART I: Colonial Spaces in Postcolonial Metropoles 2.
 Old Colonial Sites and New Uses in Contemporary Paris Robert Aldrich 3.
 The Axum Obelisk: Shifting Concepts of Colonialism and Empire in Fascist and 21st-Century Rome Flavia Marcello and Aidan Carter 4.
-Postcolonial Berlin: Reckoning with Traces of German Colonialism Valentina Rozas-Krause PART 2: Between Postcolonial Metropoles and Postcolonies 5.
-Converting People and Places: Catholicism, Assimilation, and Civic Identity in France and Algeria Ralph Ghoche 6.
+Postcolonial Berlin: Reckoning with Traces of German Colonialism Valentina Rozas-Krause PART II: Between Postcolonial Metropoles and Postcolonies 5.
+Erasing the Ketchaoua Mosque: Catholicism, Assimilation, and Civic Identity in France and Algeria Ralph Ghoche 6.
 All Empire is a Stage: Italian Colonial Exhibitions in Continuum Stephanie Malia Hom 7.
-The Legacy of Colonial Architecture in South Korea: The Government-General Building of Chosŏn Revisited Suzie Kim PART 3: Inherited Colonial-era Spaces in Contemporary Postcolonies 8.
+The Legacy of Colonial Architecture in South Korea: The Government-General Building of Chosŏn Revisited Suzie Kim PART III: Inherited Colonial-era Spaces in Contemporary Postcolonies 8.
 Spatial Governmentality and Everyday Hospital Life in Colonial and Postcolonial DR Congo Simon De Nys-Ketels, Johan Lagae, Kristien Geenen, Luce Beeckmans, and Trésor Lumfuankenda Bungiena 9.
-Colonial Mimicry and Nationalist Memory in the Postcolonial Prisons of India Mira Rai Waits PART 4: Globalization and Heritage in the Contemporary Postcolony 10.
+Colonial Mimicry and Nationalist Memory in the Postcolonial Prisons of India Mira Rai Waits PART IV: Globalization and Heritage in Contemporary Postcolonies 10.
 Heritage, Tourism, and the Challenges of Postcolonial Globalization at Tunis’ Bardo Museum Daniel E. Coslett 11.
 The Riad’s Resurgence: Questioning the Historical Legacy and Neocolonial Currency of the Moroccan Courtyard House Nancy Demerdash-Fatemi 12.
 Cultivating (Post)colonialism: Architecture, Landscape, and the Politics of the Taiwan Sugar Corporation Justin Kollar EPILOGUE 13.
 Working Through the Neocolonialist Habit Vikramāditya Prakāsh Index